 Alasdair runs the marketing consultancy Grow and has worked with over 150 entrepreneurs grow their business through better marketing.
 His practical marketing workshops have been attended by over 3,000 entrepreneurs from around the world.
 Alasdair will advise you on digital marketing, SEO, Google pay Per Click advertising, sales strategy, website copy and everything marketing and sales related.

 To meet with our marketer in residence, Alasdair Inglis, via Zoom, complete this application form

 What other options are there?

-There may be alternative services which would be a better use of your time.
-If you wish to focus on the viability of your business plans with an experienced entrepreneur, we suggest you apply for a session with our business planning partners.
+There may be alternative services which would more suitable for you.
+To talk about the viability of your business plans with an experienced entrepreneur, you can apply for a session with one of our business planning partners.

-Attend one of our workshops and events in the Business & IP Centre for help on specific business areas on everything from marketing to intellectual property.
+You can also attend one of our workshops or events in the Business & IP Centre for help on specific business areas, on everything from marketing to intellectual property.